-Logging into the Admin Tool allows you to view or change your home network settings.
-Every Wireless Gateway 1 and Wireless Gateway 2 comes with the same default Admin Tool username and password.
+Logging in to the Admin Tool allows you to view or change your home network settings.
+Every wireless gateway comes with the same default Admin Tool username and password.
 Therefore, Comcast recommends changing the Admin Tool password to further secure your home network.
 Steps to achieve this are outlined below.

 : The username and password that you will use to login to the Admin Tool is not

-the same as the Network Name (SSID) and Network Key (Password) that you use to gain access to your wireless network.
+the same as the WiFi Network Name (SSID) and WiFi Network Key (password) that you use to gain access to your wireless network.

 Change Your Wireless Gateway Admin Tool Password

 - Open a web browser and enter the web address http://10.0.0.1.
 This will take you to the Admin Tool for your wireless gateway.

 - Note: When attempting to change your WiFi Network Name (SSID) and/or password using the http://10.0.0.1 portal, you must either be using a hard-wired/Ethernet connection or you must be connected to your in-home WiFi network (not XFINITY WiFi or XFINITY Home WiFi connections).
 If you change WiFi settings while you are on your home network, you will lose access to the WiFi session and will need to reconnect using your new WiFi Network Name (SSID) and/or password.